jeqo/jeqo.github.io-src/content/posts/2021-12-10-kafka-data-loss/index.md

 when replicas are back and they have data that is not synchronized, then that data is truncated out down to the latest synchronized message (i.e. high watermark).

 {{<zoom-img src="data-loss-5.png">}}

+Make sure to balance these trade-offs according to your needs.